If you’re selling a house in South Carolina but need some help, we’ve got you covered.

 Timing depends mainly on your home’s desirability, and how well you’ve priced your home.
 Pricing below fair market value usually leads to more showings and offers.

-South Carolina listings are on the market for a median of 45 days, according to Clever Real Estate.
+South Carolina listings are on the market for a median of 45 days.
 However, the time on the market varies by city.

 Talk with your agent to discuss expectations on when you might receive an acceptable offer after going live.